jonathansharman/najan/src/case.md

 relationship, but to add clarity or expressiveness, one can replace the object of the case preposition with a more specific expression.
-For example, since the lative case particle {we} ("to") is always inclusive of the specified destination, {we gi ta} (lit. "to the present") means that the verb phrase holds true up to and including now.
-To convey that the verb phrase held true up to some time before the present (but not necessarily including the present), one could say {we za qa gi ta myo}, lit. "to a [point] anterior to the present".
+For example, since the lative case particle {we} ("to") is always inclusive of the specified destination, {we gi vatθ} ("to the end") means that the verb phrase holds true up to and including the end.
+To convey that the verb phrase held true up to (but not necessarily including) some time before the end, one could say {we za qa gi vatθ kle}, lit. "to a past [time] of the end".

-Note that, as in English, Najan conceives of the timeline as projecting "forward" in time, from the past to the present and onward to the future.
-Thus past events are "behind" future events.